BergurDavidsen/GoProjects/TCP-IP-Simulator/README.md

 - Our solution implements a type called ***Packet***.
 This can include *SYN ACK* and *Data*.
 This is to ensure a single packet exchange between a client and server.

-- The data structure used to transmit data and meta-data is channels.
-Channels are used to transmit data and metadata between different parts of the program such as the client, server, forwarder while also providing a way for goroutines to communicate with each other.

 *b) Does your implementation use threads or processes?
 Why is it not realistic to use threads?*

-- The implementation uses goroutines, which are lightweight threads.
-It's not realistic to use threads, as goroutines are more efficient in terms of memory and scheduling, specifically handling many concurrent connections.
+- The implementation uses goroutines, which are lightweight, managed by the Go runtime, and used for concurrency.
+Each of the go statements in your code, like go handleConnection(conn), spawns a new goroutine.
+The implementation doesn’t use separate OS processes.
+All the code runs in the same process, managed by the Go runtime, utilizing goroutines for concurrent tasks.
+OS threads are much heavier than goroutines, consuming more memory and CPU resources.
+If you were to handle each connection with a separate thread, it would not scale well with thousands of concurrent connections.

 *c) In case the network changes the order in which messages are delivered, how would you handle message re-ordering?*